yudistrange/konkan/README.md

 # konkan

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME
+Learn you some konkani for good

 ## License

-Copyright © 2019 FIXME
+Copyright © 2019 udit

 This program and the accompanying materials are made available under the terms of the Eclipse Public License 2.0 which is available at